Reading diary for online research

 Putting an emphasis.

-Using or not using colors to mark keywords is a very personal question.
-I use colors to mark the words I want to remember, only if I emotionally need this.
+Whether or not to use colors for marking keywords is a personal choice.
+I use colors to highlight words I want to remember only when I feel an emotional need to do so.

 Using the articles.